grannycart/by-sound-alone_source/manuscript/1_Chapter.md

 [//]: # (### Percy goes to check on Chips' progress)

 A short while later, Percy had finished her cigarillo.
 "I... need to go check on Chips."
-She slid down the ladder from the control room, passed Hemi, listening to the headphones at the sonar station, and continued forward until she got to the steep metal stairs down into the cargo hold.
+She slid down the ladder from the control room, passed Hemi listening to the headphones at the sonar station, and continued forward until she got to the steep metal stairs down into the cargo hold.

 Chips and Owen were working at the far end where, they had rigged bright work lamps.
 Owen was dragging one end of a fat, gray, grimy hose for an old mobile bilge pump from the pool of black water in the bow up the middle of the cargo hold toward the fixture set in the wall where a hose could be fed to the trim tanks.
 Chips had pulled out and stacked a whole set of the deck grates to expose the pond of scummy black water underneath.
 She was wearing thick rubber waders and standing directly on the inside of the pressure hull, in the fetid water which had risen above the grating level almost to Chips' chest --- a distressing sight, tempered in Percy's mind only by the knowledge that Chips was not a tall woman.
 Chips wore heavy rubber welding gloves and a swim mask so she could see what she was doing under the water.
 Above the swim mask she wore another dark-lensed welding mask that could flip up or down as the work required.